MattPerry1216/csway/content/_index.md

   url: "#contact-form"
   title: "Sign Up for Future Meetings"
 header_button_more:
-  url: "#the-future---today"
+  url: "#past-meetings"
   title: "Watch Past Meetings"
 teaser_image: "images/csway_Header.jpg"
 ---

 # Mission

-We strive to give opportunites to students to connect with experts in the computer science and general science field.
+We strive to give opportunites to students to connect with experts in the computer science and general techonology field.

 ---
 # Sign Up for Future Meetings